-- o Internet-based for PhD, MTS, DMin = 100; for MA and MDiv = 88 - o Computer-based for PhD, MTS, DMin = 250; for MA and MDiv = 230 - o Paper-based for PhD, MTS, DMin = 600; for MA and MDiv = 570
+- $\circ$ Internet-based for PhD, MTS, DMin = 100; for MA and MDiv = 88 - Paper-based for PhD, MTS, DMin = 600; for MA and MDiv = 570

-The seminary may utilize an alternative in addition to the TOEFL testing process to verify English language ability.
-In most cases, this would be an extended interview in person or via Skype with a member of the faculty or staff of the seminary.
+The seminary reserves the right to require a second assessment, in addition to the TOEFL test, to verify English language ability.
+In most cases, this would be an extended interview in person or via video chat with a member of the faculty or staff of the seminary.